1 Part Course |

 • The usefulness of publicly available information – demonstrating that you can think differently

-Understanding the Facility Agreement Template & Precedent From a Commercial Perspective
+Understanding the Facility Agreement Template & Precedent from a Commercial Perspective

 • The facility hexagon – why you must know these six parts of any facility agreement